paybondpaybond

 Your existing stackWhat Paybond adds

-Stripe Connect for card or bank debitIntent-scoped PaymentIntent authorization, capture on release, cancel or refund on predicate failure
+Stripe Connect for card or bank debitIntent-scoped PaymentIntent authorization, capture on release, cancel or refund when the completion rule fails

 Coinbase CDP for stablecoin checkoutx402 payment-session handshake on Base; capture or void after evidence evaluation

-Stripe MPP (Beta Preview)Payment Auth charge or Tempo session funding; voucher metering at verify for session mode
+Stripe MPPPayment Auth charge or Tempo session funding; voucher metering at verify for session mode

 Webhooks you already operateAdditional metadata-bound events (tenant_id, paybond_intent_id) consumed by Paybond for funding gates — separate from payee completion evidence